Pontryagin Neural Operator for Solving Parametric General-Sum Differential Games: Pontryagin Neural Operator

-\paragraph{Sampling strategy.} For standard PINN residual and boundary datasets $\mathcal{D}$ and $\mathcal{D}_D$, we use a curriculum learning scheme following \citep{deepreach, krishnapriyan2021characterizing} to observe temporal causality of value functions.
+\paragraph{Sampling strategy.} For standard PINN residual and boundary datasets $\mathcal{D}$ and $\mathcal{D}_D$, we use a curriculum learning scheme following \cite{deepreach, krishnapriyan2021characterizing}, where states are sampled from an expanding time window starting from the terminal time, to observe temporal causality of value functions.
 For Pontryagin-mode trajectories $(\hat{\mathcal{X}},\hat{\Lambda},\tilde{\Lambda},\tilde{\mathcal{V}})$, our experimental results show that an importance sampling strategy is critical.
 We start by sampling $N$ initial states uniformly in $\mathcal{X}$.
-Subsequently, we follow the evolutionary sampling algorithm~\citep{daw2022mitigating} to compute absolute values of the PDE residual $r(\textbf{x}_i^{(n)})=\|L(\boldsymbol{\hat\vartheta}_i^{(n)}, \nabla_{\textbf{x}_i^{(n)}} \hat\vartheta_i^{(n)}, \textbf{x}_i^{(n)}, t^{(n)})\|_1$ for $n=1,...,N$ using Eq.~\eqref{eq:hji}.
+Subsequently, we follow the evolutionary sampling algorithm~\citep{daw2022mitigating} to compute absolute values of the PDE residual $r(\textbf{x}_i^{(n)})=\|L(\hat\vartheta_i^{(n)}, \nabla_{\textbf{x}_i^{(n)}} \hat\vartheta_i^{(n)}, \textbf{x}_i^{(n)}, t^{(n)})\|_1$ for $n=1,...,N$ using Eq.~\eqref{eq:hji}\footnote{Our empirical studies showed that evolution based on costate losses achieves similar safety performance.
+Analytical understanding about the sampling-performance relation is yet to be established.}.
 We iteratively sample and remove samples with residuals lower than the average.
 The resultant batch represents initial states for which the current $\hat{\boldsymbol{\vartheta}}$ cannot generalize well.
 The sampled initial states gradually accumulate in the region with informative collision and near-collision knowledge during the training.
-Convergence of the evolutionary-based PINN has been proved in \citep{daw2022mitigating}.
+Convergence of the evolutionary-based PINN has been proved in \cite{daw2022mitigating}.